Owuo: General and other representations

-Owuo is represented by the adinkra symbol of a ladder and his name comes from Owuo atwedee baakofoo mforo a proverb meaning "Death’s ladder is not climbed by just one person."
+Owuo is represented by the adinkra symbol of a ladder "Owuo atwedee baakofoo mforo"a proverb meaning "Death’s ladder is not climbed by just one person."

-Owuo is seen as a punisher and one who humans are to be obsessively scared of.
+Owuo is seen as a destroyer and one who humans are to be obsessively scared of.
+To even speak of death or being alone after someone close to you has died can prompt him to try and finish his work of destruction and causing more death.
+Whilst being blind and thus, having to rely on his hearing to find a victim.

-He is also depicted as a farmer who wields a ubiquitous cutlass, that can kill from hundreds in just one slash of the sword, and holds a ladder, Owuo Atwedee.
-It is most likely that this depiction is the actual Akan and Asante depiction of Owuo, whilst the more monstrous form is originally from Krachi.
+He is also depicted as a mostly skeletal figure armed with an Adare, that can kill many in just one slash, and holds a ladder, Owuo Atwedee.
+Owuo is blind due it having no eyes (it is mostly a skeleton), but does have ears, so has very good hearing.
+It also has a key that can open the chests and boxes of all.

 Ivory horns were also represented as Death due to the sound that is made when they are blown on^{[4]} (they may also represent Owuo via his tusks, as Owuo is depicted as having tusks, and the Ivory horns are made out of elephant tusks).
 For this, they are often blown at executions and funerals, but not exclusively.^{[4]} They are often decorated with human jawbones.
 Owuo is also represented as an executioner, although Abrani is the Asante deity of executioners.

+Owuo resides in Samando when it is not killing humans and has no particular place to go.

+No matter the form Owuo takes, Owuo is Owuo; Death is death.

-A person dies in Akan mythos and in life when Owuo blinks, cuts down with his sword or if the human is an Asante soldier when Owuo races Ta Kora to reach the soul of the dying.
+A person dies in Akan mythos and in life when Owuo cuts down with his Adare or if the human is an Asante soldier when Owuo races Ta Kora to reach the soul of the dying.